ElvisWang2010/WROFE-2025/README.md

 Python 3 is the core programming language used to build and run the autonomous car logic.
 Its simplicity, readability, and massive library pool make it ideal for controlling hardware like the Raspberry Pi.
 For robotics, Python makes it easy to interface with sensors and actuators, process images, and manage logic.
 However, Python is slower than compiled languages like C++, and because it’s dynamically typed, certain bugs may only appear at runtime if not carefully tested.

 ### ROS2 Humble
 ROS 2 (Robot Operating System 2) Humble is a modern, open-source robotics middleware designed to enable communication between nodes in robotic systems.
 It provides tools for message passing to aid with maximizing robot software efficiency.
-Although efficient, it is difficult and time consuming to incorporate a working ROS2 enviorment into your code.
+Although efficient, it is difficult and time-consuming to incorporate a working ROS2 environment into your code.
 It is for this reason that only the obstacle challenge uses ROS 2 while the open challenge is done with a standalone Python file.
 <img width="955" height="443" alt="image" src="media/repository-photos/ROS2-humble-visualizer.png" />